 - Maintaining a bandage over the surgical site until skin suture removal (10-14 days after surgery)

 - Repeat radiographs to verify complete correction of the deviation

 - Removal of screws and wires as soon as a visual correction of the deviation has occurred

 - Seroma (an accumulation of fluid under the incision)

 - Overcorrection is possible with growth retardation (transphyseal bridging, transphyseal screw) procedures if the implants are not surgically removed at the appropriate time (or at all)

-- Bone infection if incision, screws and/or wires become infected
+- Bone infection if the incision, screws, and/or wires become infected

-The outcome varies greatly, depending on the limb affected (front vs. hind), underlying condition, degree of deviation, joint affected, and future use of the horse.
+The outcome of cases with angular limb deviation varies greatly, depending on the limb affected (front vs. hind), underlying condition, degree of deviation, joint affected, and expected future use of the horse.